Vítor Meira

-Vítor Meira (born March 27, 1977) is a Brazilian auto racing driver.
+Vítor Meira (born March 27, 1977) is a Brazilian former auto racing driver.
 He formerly competed in the IndyCar Series and has twice finished second in the Indianapolis 500.

 IndyCar Series

 2002

-After participating in an open test for Panther Racing at Texas Motor Speedway in 2002, Meira made his IndyCar debut with Team Menard on August 11, 2002 at Kentucky Speedway.
-A little over a month later, Vitor won his first career pole at Texas Motor Speedway after just four starts, and finished in third place.
+After participating in an open test for Panther Racing at Texas Motor Speedway in 2002, Meira made his IndyCar debut with Team Menard on August 11, 2002, at Kentucky Speedway.
+A little over a month later, Meira won his first career pole at Texas Motor Speedway after just four starts, and finished in third place.